mayank-02/mayank-02.github.io/_experience/06-internship-tradeweb.md

 link: https://www.tradeweb.com/
 ---

-* Implemented backend pagination of a high-volume data Search Service in Java, optimizing Apache Lucene queries to support paginated results.
-Integrated frontend pagination controls and filtering using ExtJS.
-Ensured data accuracy with real-time page updates.
-Used Apache Cassandra as database.
+* Built an end-to-end real-time **pagination feature** for a high-volume data **search service** in Java using Apache Lucene.
+Reduced search load times by 80%, significantly improving the system performance and user experience across the platform.